 What’s new in Windows 10 21H2 ISO

-There will be few innovations introduced with Windows 10 21H2: Microsoft mentions three.
+There are a few innovations introduced with Windows 10 21H2

-Primarily Windows 10 will embrace the WPA3 H2E ( Hash-to-Element ) standard, a protocol that promises a higher level of security against current and future side-channel attacks.
+- Primarily Windows 10 embraces the WPA3 H2E ( Hash-to-Element ) standard, a protocol that promises a higher level of security against current and future side-channel attacks.

-Finally, the new feature update introduces the much-requested GPU compute support that allows WSL 2 users to accelerate the heaviest workloads within Linux virtual machines by using parallel processing to complete calculations faster by harnessing the full potential of the processor.
+- The new feature update introduces the much-requested GPU compute support that allows WSL 2 users to accelerate the heaviest workloads within Linux virtual machines by using parallel processing to complete calculations faster by harnessing the processor’s full potential.

 Are you eligible for Windows 11?
 21H2 update now tells you